armanozak/angular-dynamic-locale/README.md

 * Change LOCALE_ID dynamically in Angular
 * Force built-in Angular pipes to use the new LOCALE_ID
 * Avoid reloading the app
-* Ensure LocaleService works singleton
+* Ensure LocaleService works as singleton

+**Note:** Although a complete refresh of the app is avoided, it is invitable to reload the route.
+Therefore, any requests for route resolution are repeated on language change.
+This, however, might even be the desired behavior, especially when content received from the server includes translations.

 ## Quickstart